 Jurabe was employed at U-Haul in January.
 He has managed to cut down commute costs, since one of their next-door neighbors takes him to work every day.
 However, a pinched nerve in his leg is causing him constant distress and pain, a malady greatly induced by the chronic stress and the time he spent sleeping on the floor.
 Irma has pain in the shoulders, and is suffering from muscles spasms and tensions.
 When she is not looking for housing, she is in physical therapy.

 Irma would like to return to Puerto Rico eventually.
 Her nearly 100-year-old father and 80-year-old mother still live there, under the care of Irma’s sister.
 It is where her roots lay.
 But “here we have nothing, and there we were left with nothing.”

-Paco and Irma are both receiving medical care.
+Jurabe and Irma are both receiving medical care.
 However, both have been informed by their medical providers that their afflictions are directly related to the conditions and trauma of their current situation.
-Often, after work, Paco collapses into bed in pain and rests his leg.
+Often, after work, Jurabe collapses into bed in pain and rests his leg.
 By their beds, there is a family-sized pack of advil glued to the wall.

 The family cannot go back.
 They also cannot seem to settle here.

 Alexis,16, and Alejandra,14, are attending a historically Puerto Rican public school, where many of Maria’s younger victims have also been enrolled.
 However, they are receiving marks significantly below their academic performance back in Puerto Rico.
 “Everything is different here, and Alexis in particular doesn’t like it at all.
 They just can’t get used to it,” Irma says.